neutralinojs/neutralino.js/.releasezri/template.md

 ## What's new
 {RZ_CHANGELOG}

-Update the `cli.clientVersion` in the config file and enter `neu update` to fetch this version.
+Update `cli.clientVersion` in the config file and enter `neu update` to fetch this version.

 Get started: https://neutralino.js.org/docs